Smithsonian/TE-Development/DIY Arduino-based Redox Measurement System/README.md

 ---

 ## **❤️ Acknowledgments**
-This project wouldn’t have been possible without the contributions from our team and the funding for this project provided by the DOE Environmental System Science Program and the Smithsonian Institution.
----
----

-## **❤️ Acknowledgments**
 This project wouldn’t have been possible without the contributions from our team and the funding for this project provided by the DOE Environmental System Science Program and the Smithsonaian Institution.
 Thank you to the Smithsonian Environmental Research Center and the Technology and Ecology Lab.

 ---